 Windows Update Troubleshooter

-If nothing can solve your problem, the last but not the least thing is Windows Update Troubleshooter, which you can download from official website of Microsoft.
-As usual, this tool is available for free, and you can run it on Windows 10 as well as older versions like Windows 8 or Windows 7.
+If nothing can solve your problem, the last but not the least option is Windows Update Troubleshooter, which you can download from the official website of Microsoft.
+This tool is available for free, and you can run it on Windows 10 as well as older versions like Windows 8 or Windows 7.
 Therefore, head over to this website and download the Windows Update Troubleshooter.